mriganksagar/cv/modules/projects.typ

   title: "Torrent Downloader",
   society: [Designer/Developer],
   date: [2023 - 2024],
-  description: list(
+  description: [
-    [Developed a torrent client as a static site to directly download torrents only using the browser without the need for backend processing, downloaders or additional installations.], [Leveraged the React library and Vite build tool and server to create a seamless application with Webtorrent.js to power the torrent client.], [Utilised ShadCn and Tanstack UI libraries with Tailwind to craft a high performing, responsive and visually appealing user interface.]
+    - Developed a torrent client to download torrents only using the browser without the need for additional service or installations.
-  )
+    - Leveraged React.js and Shadcn to create a responsive and appealing UI with Webtorrent.js to power the torrent client.
+  ]
 )